 There are slight differences in performance between them, but all that really matters is that they all perform much better than the standard inlet, which becomes a restriction at around 500bhp.
 Roller-barrel throttles have also been used to good effect in many applications, but as they were only ever designed to work on 300bhp WRC cars, when you start to push enough air for over 500bhp through them they don’t always like it.
-Another option is to fit a set of individual throttle bodies, which can be used with a plenum chamber – these will have performance advantages, but considering a single throttle body gives such good results they are used only when looking to squeeze out every last bhp possible.
+Another option is to fit a set of individual throttle bodies.
+Used with a plenum chamber, these will have performance advantages.
+Considering a single throttle body gives such good results, only use when looking to squeeze out every last bhp possible.

 The traditional route of replacing injectors was to go for the next size up in the Bosch range.
 The first step is dark greens or 803s, capable of 300-to-330bhp, costing around £320 as set from trusted sellers such as Motorsport Developments.
 Continuing up, the colour-coded Bosch items are ‘light-blues’ or 400s, which are good for up to 400bhp, then ‘greys’ or 403s, which supply the juice for 400-to-450bhp.

 Sticking with the Bosch injectors but wanting more than 450bhp involves simply adding more of them – another four, in fact.
 This utilises the RS500’s or WRC-style eight injector setup.
-Eight greens will provide enough fuel for over 500bhp, but the for ultimate power eight greys are needed.
+Eight greens will provide enough fuel for over 500bhp Eight greys are suitable for ultimate power.

-Today, sophisticated modern engine management and improved injector designs mean you can buy items that will deliver over twice as much fuel as a set of greys, so there’s no need to add the complexity and expense of an eight-injector setup.
-Traditionally, larger injectors were more difficult to control at lower engine speeds, so two sets of smaller injectors were the preferred method of ensuring low-speed driveability coupled with peak power potential.
+Today, sophisticated modern engine management and improved injector designs mean you can buy items that will deliver over twice as much fuel as a set of greys.
+As a result, there’s no need to add the complexity and expense of an eight-injector setup.
+Traditionally, larger injectors were more difficult to control at lower engine speeds.
+Therefore, two sets of smaller injectors were the preferred method of ensuring low-speed driveability coupled with peak power potential.
 Now, modern injectors/ECUs are more capable of delivering at both ends of the scale, so offer a neat and simple alternative.

 Cosworth Engine Head and Cams

-The top end of the YB engine is impressive in stock form too – after all, it was designed to go racing.
+Designed to go racing, the top end of the YB engine is impressive in stock form too.
 For a stock head, 350bhp is no problem.
 But at around 500bhp the ports start to become a bit of a restriction.
-As standard, the inlet ports are 22.5mm and the exhaust ports are 23mm – opening these up to around 25mm and 24mm respectively will be good enough for 500bhp while retaining standard valve sizes.
-For even more power, the port sizes can be increased to 26/27mm and 25/26mm, but you’ll also need bigger valves to make the most of them.
+As standard, the inlet ports are 22.5mm and the exhaust ports are 23mm.
+Opening these up to around 25mm and 24mm respectively will be good enough for 500bhp while retaining standard valve sizes.
+For even more power, increase the port sizes to 26/27mm and 25/26mm.
+Remember, you’ll also need bigger valves to make the most of them.

 But for 500bhp engines there are plenty of options.
-Generally, a BD10 inlet with standard exhaust cam is seen as the first-stage upgrade and works well on a variety of engines, but BD14 and BD16 combinations have also been used to good effect, while some tuners swear by the profile offered by an AB07 cam.
-As with turbo choice, the cam profile needs to be chosen to work with the rest of the engine spec, so is often best left to the engine builder to decide.
+Generally, a BD10 inlet with standard exhaust cam is the first-stage upgrade and works well on a variety of engines, but BD14 and BD16 combinations have also been used to good effect, while some tuners swear by the profile offered by an AB07 cam.
+As with turbo choice, the cam profile needs to be chosen to work with the rest of the engine spec, so leave this to the engine builder to decide.

 Ford Cosworth YB Engine Management

-Long gone are the days when a simple Stage 3 chip is seen as the way to go.
+Long gone are the days of a simple Stage 3 chip.
 Nowadays, with massive advances in technology we expect a lot more refinement, even from the standard ECU.
-Features such as closed-loop lambda control, wasted-spark ignition, and the ability to live map have made big improvements, and are ideal for fast-road applications.
-On top of these there is now a wealth of standalone, aftermarket ECU systems to choose from, all of which are more than capable of running a YB engine.
+Features such as closed-loop lambda control, wasted-spark ignition, and the ability to live map have made big improvements.
+These are ideal for fast-road applications.
+On top of these there is now a wealth of standalone, aftermarket ECU systems to choose from.
+All of which are more than capable of running a YB engine.